 Recipe by Noorbanu Nimji, from A Spicy Touch, copyright © 2020 by Noorbanu Nimji and Karen Anderson.
 Reprinted with permission of TouchWood Editions.

-- 1 whole chilli, slit down the sides (jalapeño or serrano)
+1 whole chile, slit down the sides (jalapeño or serrano)

-- 1/2 teaspoon green chilli paste and/or sambal oelek, or to taste
+1/2 teaspoon green chile paste and/or sambal oelek, or to taste

 Soak the dry pigeon peas in water overnight then rinse in several changes of water, drain, then add 2 cups of fresh water and the peas to a saucepan and boil on high until tender, about 20 minutes.
 Drain and set aside.